onyx-platform/pyroclast-support/docs/overview.md

 - **You**: send events to Pyroclast via HTTP or our data extraction tools
 - **We**: receive your events and place them into our hosted storage
-- **You**: define data pipeline specifications to transform, filter, and aggregate your events
+- **You**: define service specifications to transform, filter, and aggregate your events
-- **We**: run your data pipelines in a high speed, scalable, fault tolerant environment
+- **We**: run your services in a high speed, scalable, fault tolerant environment
-- **We**: maintain and serve aggregations from your pipelines through HTTP endpoints
+- **We**: maintain and serve materialized views of your events through service HTTP endpoints
 - **You**: build applications against those HTTP endpoints

 Pyroclast gives you three dimensions for working with your event data: store, compute, and query.
 Leveraging each of these allows your architecture to treat Pyroclast as a service.